TheOdinProject/curriculum/jobs_jobs_jobs/index.md

 9. Do I lean in to challenges or avoid them?
 10. What are some really difficult problems I've solved before?

 Applying without much experience means you need to fill in your weak spots and emphasize your strengths.
 For almost everyone, your biggest strength will be hunger and ability to learn.
-But companies have heard that story before.
+But companies have heard that story before, so you'll have to tie in other strengths that you can to make your story compelling.

-Just remember that there's a difference between hunger for opportunity and desperation.
+A quick note -- there is a difference between hunger for opportunity and desperation.
+Hunger is about seeking reward (which you can do when you're in a comfortable situation and optimizing opportunities) and desperation is about avoiding failure (which occurs when you absolutely MUST have that job).
+Do whatever it takes to not sound desperate, even if you are.

 ## What Companies Want

 You can't get hired by just thinking about why *you* need or deserve the job.
-You have to think about life from the perspective of the company and why they're interested in hiring your and what that makes them look for.
+You have to think about life from the perspective of the company.
+Why are they interested in hiring you?
+What, therefore, will they look for?

 ### Life Behind the Curtain

 Hiring managers are busy people.
 That's why they need someone new... to remove some of their workload and get their team working better or faster.
-They also have to deal with potentially hundreds of applicants every week, which takes up too much of their valuable time.
+They also have to deal with potentially hundreds of unqualified applicants every week, which takes up too much of their valuable time.
 They just want to get back to building stuff and not have to hire again anytime soon.
 So they are looking for someone who can **add value as soon as possible** and who will be able to **grow with the organization.**

 The second characteristic, growth, is something you shouldn't have much trouble selling if you've come this far and learned web development on your own.
 The key is to present yourself as a growth curve, not just a static line (i.e. you'll continue learning and improving very rapidly and not stop).
 You have real career goals and you've learned incredibly fast so far to get to where you are (right?).

 The first part, adding value immediately, is more difficult -- that's where they want to see that you've had relevant experience before and can meet their technical bar.
 There's a bit of a catch-22 with getting hired -- the easiest way to show you are employable is to have been employed before.
 It's a check mark next to you.
-So to cater to this, do whatever you can to show that other people have believed in you enough to use your work and skills.
+So to cater to this; do whatever you can to show that other people have believed in you enough to use your work and skills.

 Aside from those two characteristics, there is another major factor -- fit.
 The hiring manager wants someone they and their team can work well with.
 All the other stuff represents minimum hurdles for being considered.
 But you often make or break your chances by being someone the team members want to know better and work with all day long.
 Almost all hiring processes ask the full team to evaluate a late-stage candidate.